A Room with a View: Part one

-Inside the church, Lucy runs into the Emersons.
-Although the other visitors find Mr. Emerson's behavior somewhat unrefined, Lucy discovers she likes them both; she repeatedly encounters them in Florence.
-While touring Piazza della Signoria, Lucy and George Emerson separately witness a murder.
-Overcome by its gruesomeness, Lucy faints and is aided by George.
+Inside the church Lucy runs into the Emersons.
+Although the other visitors find Mr. Emerson's behaviour somewhat unrefined, Lucy discovers she likes them both.
+While touring Piazza della Signoria Lucy and George Emerson separately witness a murder.
+Overcome by its gruesomeness Lucy faints and is aided by George.
 Recovered, she asks him to retrieve the photographs she dropped near the murder scene.
-George finds them, but as they are covered in blood, he throws them into the river before telling Lucy; Lucy observes how boyish George is.
-As they stop by the River Arno before returning to the pensione, they engage in a personal conversation.
+George finds them but, as they are covered in blood, he throws them into the Arno; Lucy observes how boyish George is.
+Before returning to the pensione they engage in a personal conversation.

-Lucy decides to avoid George, partly because she is confused by her feelings, and also to placate Charlotte who grows wary of the eccentric Emersons.
-She overheard Mr Eager, a clergyman, saying that Mr Emerson, "murdered his wife in the sight of God".
+Lucy decides to avoid George, partly because she is confused by her feelings and also to placate Charlotte, who grows wary of the eccentric Emersons after overhearing Mr. Eager, a clergyman, saying that Mr. Emerson, "murdered his wife in the sight of God".

-Later in the week, Mr Beebe, Mr Eager, the Emersons, Miss Lavish, Charlotte, and Lucy go on a day trip to Fiesole, a scenic area above Florence, driven in two carriages by Italian drivers.
-One driver is permitted to have a pretty girl he claims is his sister sit next to him on the box seat.
-When he kisses her, Mr Eager promptly orders her to leave.
-In the other carriage, Mr Emerson remarks how it is defeat rather than victory to part two people in love.
+Later in the week Mr. Beebe, Mr. Eager, the Emersons, Miss Lavish, Charlotte and Lucy go on a day trip to Fiesole, a scenic area above Florence, driven in two carriages by Italian drivers.
+One driver is permitted to have a pretty girl he claims is his sister sitting next to him on the box seat.
+When he kisses her Mr. Eager promptly orders her to leave.
+In the other carriage Mr. Emerson remarks how it is defeat rather than victory to part two people in love.

-On a hillside, Lucy abandons Miss Lavish and Miss Bartlett to their gossip and goes searching for Mr Beebe.
+On a hillside Lucy abandons Miss Lavish and Miss Bartlett to their gossip and goes searching for Mr Beebe.
 Misunderstanding Lucy's awkward Italian, the driver leads her to where George is admiring the view.
 Overcome by Lucy's beauty amongst a field of violets, he takes her in his arms and kisses her.
-However, they are interrupted by Charlotte, who is shocked and upset but mostly is ruffled by her own failure as a chaperone.
+However they are interrupted by Charlotte, who is shocked and upset but mostly is ruffled by her own failure as a chaperone.
 Lucy promises Charlotte that she will say nothing to her mother about the "insult" George has paid her.
 The two women leave for Rome the next day before Lucy can say goodbye to George.